ecelis/sck/README.md

 terms of the GNU Public License version 3

-SCK relies on third party software libraries which may be released under different license terms, read the COPY file to get more info.
+SCK relies on third party software libraries which may be released under different license terms, read the COPYNG file to get more info.

 Features